“Daddy, when they get old, where is it the animals in the circus go to retire?”

 “Wow!” says Jules.

 “The next day, in the village, you can imagine the chaos!
-The postman, not looking at what he was doing, thinking he was getting on his scooter, climbed onto a camel who was sleeping beside the wall of the Post Office!”
+The postman, not looking at what he was doing, thinking he was getting on his scooter, climbed onto a camel who was sleeping just outside the post office!”

-“Was it because it's yellow like a camel, that the postman made a mistake?”
+“Was it because the post office is yellow like a camel, that he made a mistake?”

 “That’s right, Jules!
 So the postman did his round riding a camel.”